Lucifer (DC Comics): Powers and abilities

 Lucifer is continuously described as a celestial being of incalculable power due to his dominion over the very substance and knowledge of the formation of Creation.
 Through this understanding, Lucifer can shape the matter and foundation of the creation into anything he can imagine, including matter, energy and more abstract concepts, such as time.
 He once shaped Big Bang energies released by the death of his brother Michael into a new universe.
-However, he does have certain limitations, as he is still a creation of God; chiefly, he cannot create something out of nothing, unlike his Creator or brother.
 In some ways, this makes him the most disadvantaged, though not the weakest, of the higher angelic host.
 He needs existing matter (and where that is unavailable, the Demiurgic power of the Archangel Michael or that of God Himself) to provide the foundation for him to shape.
-In certain dimensions for reasons unknown, he is powerless and his mobility is limited without his wings.
-He is also not unbeatable, as Basanos was able to kill him with probability manipulation.
 He may choose to temporarily abandon his powers, including his immortality.
 In the story titled "Lilith", it is logically implied that God could destroy him at His own whim, which makes Lucifer sometimes wonder why He has not dealt with him already.
 He is so dangerous and unpredictable that even Death does not apply to him.
 He is also able to draw out a human's deepest desires, but due to his belief in free will, allows them to choose whether or not they should act on them, even if they make the choice on an unconscious level.
 Lucifer always tells the truth, but much like other trickster deities and spirits, will sometimes conveniently omit key details to fool others into doing something wrong.